-The science curriculum will be guided by the course standards and "unpacking documents" specified in the recently adopted NC Essential Standards.
-With NAEP scores, TIMSS reports, and international benchmarks indicating drastic reform is imperative in science within the United States, UGS will support an inquiry-based approach to learning valued knowledge in science through authentic experiences of questioning, designing, reasoning, analyzing, and communicating.
+The science curriculum will be guided by NC Essential Standards and a focus to integrate specific STEM curriculum that require students to actively problem solve.
+With NAEP scores, TIMSS reports, and international benchmarks indicating drastic reform is imperative in science within the United States, UCA will support an inquiry-based approach to learning valued knowledge in science through authentic experiences of questioning, designing, reasoning, analyzing, and communicating.
 Teachers will be expected to elicit critical thinking from their students through activities, reading assignments, debates, discussion, case studies, experiments, and student-driven research.
-To help develop a strong foundation of how matter interacts to ultimately result in the interconnectedness of living and nonliving parts in the biosphere, students will begin their science course sequence with Honors Physical Science or Physics as ninth grade students.
-Using a "physics first" approach to building constructs in science, students will frame their knowledge first around particle concepts in physical science and physics.
+To help develop a strong foundation of how matter interacts to ultimately result in the interconnectedness of living and nonliving parts in the biosphere, students will begin their science course sequence with Honors Physical Science, Physical Science, or Physics as ninth grade students.
+Using an "atomic" approach (nanoscience to macroscience) to building constructs in science, students will frame their knowledge first around atomic concepts in physical science and physics.
 Students will explore science concepts in depth in all of their classes and experience enrichment through clubs (Sierra Club, Science Olympiad), fieldtrips (universities, private labs, businesses), and internships through community partners (NC Zoo, Sutton Scientific, Vesture Inc.).
+Additionally, students will interact with scientists in their respective fields using digital media, listening to podcasts, and having real-time scientific discourse with those in the field.